jeffboichuk/ice-marketing/hard-discounters-vs-online-orders-presentation-outline.md

 or against the following statement:

-> Compared to online orders (e.g., via Instacart, Prime Now, Walmart.com), retail disruptors (e.g., Aldi, Lidl) represent a more significant threat to legacy grocers (e.g., Kroger, HEB) in the United States over the next ten years.
+> Compared to online orders (e.g., via Instacart, Prime Now, Walmart.com), hard discounters (e.g., Aldi, Lidl) represent a more significant threat to legacy grocers (e.g., Kroger, HEB) in the United States over the next ten years.

 [Bruce Montgomery][] will join us in class for these presentations.
 Both groups